tmaximini/maxi.io/content/posts/2020-01-10-upload-image-s3/index.md

 ```

 The `ref={register}` here registers the component to my form - this is done by [react-hook-form](https://react-hook-form.com/) and I pass in the `register` function from the parent (the form) component.
+So much for the client side part of the application.
+Now let's have a look at the server side for uploading the images to our AWS S3 bucket.

 ## The GraphQL server part

+So somewhere we need to have an Apollo Graphql server running that handles our `uploadImage` mutation.
+I have setup a [simple serverless Apollo server on AWS Lambda](https://www.thomasmaximini.com/build-a-serverless-graphlql-api-with-apollo-server-on-aws-lambda).
 Let's say in our schema we have the following mutations:

 ```js
   type Mutation {